animafps/blog/_posts/2020-06-22-mouse-sensitivity-101/2020-06-22-mouse-sensitivity-101.md

 ### DPI/CPI

-While I am not going to cover dpi/cpi choice as there are many variables and things to explain in [this document/article]({% post_url 2021-06-04-why-higher-cpi-is-better %}) you can see my other one on the topic
+While I am not going to cover DPI/CPI choice as there are many variables and things to explain in [this document/article]({% post_url 2021-06-04-why-higher-cpi-is-better %}) you can see my other one on the topic

+*[CPI]: Counts Per Inch